Patient information

 See your doctor to get your results

-Results will be sent to your doctor within 3 to 7 business days.
+Results will be sent to your doctor in 3 - 4 weeks.

 Resources